 Features: High rate of absorption, fast acting

-CBD oral consumption methods include edibles, capsules and even beverages.
-While oral consumption offers certain benefits, any consumed substance will pass through our digestive and metabolic systems before entering the bloodstream which can drastically reduce CBD’s bio-availability and increase the time taken to take effect.
+CBD edibles, capsules and drinks are all metabolised the same way.
+While oral consumption offers certain benefits, any consumed substance will pass through our digestive and metabolic systems before entering the bloodstream.
+This can reduce the bio-availability of CBD and increase the time taken to take effect.

-Studies have found that consuming CBD oil with fatty acids can help bypass first pass metabolism in the liver increasing how much CBD is absorbed through ingestion.
-This explains why many CBD capsules will have some form of carrier oil, usually MCT, along with your plant extract to maximise uptake.
+Studies have found however, that consuming CBD oil with fatty acids can help bypass first pass metabolism in the liver.
+This is useful as it can increase how much CBD is absorbed through ingestion.
+This also explains why many CBD capsules will have some form of carrier oil added.
+Most of the time the carrier is MCT is added along with your plant extract to maximise uptake.

 Features: No taste, convenient, low rate of absorption, lengthy wait for effects

-The most common route of CBD administration is sublingually.
-CBD oil is typically taken orally via dropper or spray, specifically under the tongue where it is absorbed by the mucus membranes.
+The most common method of administering CBD is in the form of CBD oil.
+CBD oil is typically taken sublingually, under the tongue where it is absorbed by the oral mucosa directly into the bloodstream.

 For best results the oil should be held under the tongue for upwards of 90 seconds prior to swallowing.
 This sublingual technique allows CBD to bypass the digestive system and liver metabolism so the compounds can elude being broken down by enzymes and reach the bloodstream faster.

 CBD oil and paste have a good rate of absorption and will store inside the body’s fat cells.
 This means it will remain in the body for around 3-5 days which can help improve effects.
 Moreover you should need less CBD each time due to this build up.
 This is contrary to inhaling CBD which will leave the body much faster.

 Features: Fast acting, cost effective, consistent results, easy to dose